 The college views behaviour as a skill that can be taught, practised, promoted and reinforced.
-Our college community has identified we are learners, we are safe, we are respectful and we are responsible as our rules to teach and promote our high standards.
-These four rules give our college community a common positive language to teach and learn behaviour.
-Each of the four college rules is broken down further in our behaviour matrix, to identify the specific behaviours we expect to see in different environments both inside and outside the college.
+Our college community has identified we are learners, we are safe, we are respectful and we are responsible as our pillars to teach and promote our high standards.
+These four pillars give our college community a common positive language to teach and learn behaviour.
+Each of the four college pillars is broken down further in our behaviour matrix, to identify the specific behaviours we expect to see in different environments both inside and outside the college.
+Targeted behaviours are additionally detailed in our six ISC Universals - Classroom Entry & Exit, Phone - Away for the Day, Instructional Learning Position, Respect our School, Respect our Staff, Respect our Peers.

-Each fortnight members of our PBL team meet to investigate current behaviour trends.
+Three times per term, members of our PBL team meet to investigate current behaviour trends.
 The team analyses the OneSchool behaviour records of the college to determine areas of focus.
-Teachers will then explicitly teach the behaviour focus of the week during lessons.
+Teachers will then explicitly teach the behaviour focus of the fortnight during lessons.
 Students will be provided with opportunities to practice the focus behaviours through class and college activities.
 The behaviour focus is promoted at full school and year level parades.
 Students demonstrating positive behaviour will be acknowledged through the college positive reward system.